CA-G12/Quran-Application/README.md

 ✨ As a user, I want to offer any specific surah that i chose.

-✨ As a user, I want to display the fence Arabic.
+✨ As a user, I want to display the Suruhs in Arabic.

 ## 📍 User journy